 Equipment dealers use JYNI to configure AI agents — Jynis — to find business owners in the exact industries that buy their equipment type.
 A construction equipment dealer configures Jynis to target excavation contractors, general contractors, and landscaping companies in their state.
 A medical equipment company targets healthcare practices and urgent care centers.
 A commercial kitchen supplier targets restaurants and food service operators.

-The Jynis deliver verified owner phone numbers and email addresses daily — exclusive to that dealer's account, never shared with a competitor.
+The Jynis surface owner phone numbers and email addresses (phone + email checked) as they're discovered — private to that dealer's account; JYNI does not resell your pipeline.
 Automated outreach sequences introduce the dealership and stay in contact over weeks.
 The built-in pipeline CRM tracks every prospect from first contact through purchase agreement.
+Because equipment buyers reorder, upgrade, and refer others in the same trade, that tracked relationship is worth far more than a single sale — which is why a dealer who works a defined vertical systematically out-earns one chasing scattered one-off deals.